lxbach10012004/AI-rainfall-forecast/README.md

   - Compares the predicted maps with ground truth maps from AWS station data, providing a visual assessment of model performance.

-- **`Coordinate.ipynb`**
-This notebook extracts coordinates of various provinces in Vietnam, which are used to draw provincial boundaries on the maps generated in `Result and Map.ipynb`.